 Typhoo has been one of the highest selling tea brands in Britain since the 1930s.

 William Sumner (born c.
-1796) established a grocery business, with an emphasis on tea, at 96 High Street, Birmingham, from 1820.
+1796) acquired Pratchett & Noble, a chemist and grocery business at 97 High Street Birmingham in 1820.
+The sale of tea soon became a major component of the business.
 Control of the business passed to his son, John Sumner Snr, from 1852.

 John Sumner Jr (1856 – 1934) joined the family business after leaving school.
 He began to package and market a blend of Ceylon tea leaf tips from 1903.
 Packaged tea was a relatively unknown item in Britain at the time, as the product was generally sold loose from shops.

 Previously the market had been dominated by whole leaf tea, and the tips had been discarded.
 Sumner successfully marketed the tea tips as a cure for nervousness and an aid to digestion, under the brand name Typhoo Tipps.
 He derived the Typhoo name from a Chinese word meaning doctor.

 John Sumner Jr divested the grocery business in 1905 and founded a private company to produce and market his packaged tea.
 A factory was established at Castle Street in Digbeth, Birmingham.
 Rapid expansion occurred, accompanied by aggressive marketing.